NCAR/geocat-applications/CONTRIBUTING.md

-1. If the content is primarily visualization, create a new file in the appropriate directory in `applications/` based off of the `templates/plot_template.ipynb`
+1. If the content is primarily visualization, create a new file in the appropriate directory in `applications/` based off of the `templates/viz_template.ipynb`

 1. If the content is primarily computational (even if it includes visualization), create a new file in the appropriate directory in `applications/` based off of the `templates/computational_template.ipynb`

-1. If relevant, link to corresponding NCL content at the bottom of the file,
+1. If relevant, link to corresponding NCL content at the bottom of the file

 1. [INTEND TO AUTOMATE IN THE FUTURE] Add the new file to the `.rst` file in the same directory in `applications/` as your new file to add it to the webpage's